YuzuJS/WinningJS-svg2png/README.md

 This, obviously, sucks.

 But there's hope!
-Continuing the fine tradition of WinningJS projects making Windows 8 App development suck less™, **WinningJS-svg2png** gives you a nice [Grunt][] plugin for your build process to convert SVGs to PNGs in all the appropriate sizes.
+Continuing the fine tradition of WinningJS projects Making Windows 8 App Development Suck Less™, **WinningJS-svg2png** gives you a nice [Grunt][] plugin for your build process to convert SVGs to PNGs in all the appropriate sizes.
 That way you can continue authoring using SVGs, and just use `.svg.png` instead of `.svg` when referencing the image in your code to get the correctly-scaled image automatically supplied.